akka/akka/akka-docs/rst/scala/actors.rst

 -------------

 All actors are supervised, i.e. linked to another actor with a fault handling strategy.
-Actors will be restarted in case an exception is thrown while processing a message.
+Actors may be restarted in case an exception is thrown while processing a message (see :ref:`supervision`).
 This restart involves the hooks mentioned above:

 1. The old actor is informed by calling :meth:`preRestart` with the exception which caused the restart and the message which triggered that exception; the